IsaacVerm/fractured/content/posts/easy-newspapers-outline.md

 [There's no Python code in templates](https://docs.djangoproject.com/en/3.0/ref/templates/language/) although some stuff may have the same name (e.g. `for`).

+### while implementing

+Put calls to external API (rss feeds in our case) [in views function](https://simpleisbetterthancomplex.com/tutorial/2018/02/03/how-to-use-restful-apis-with-django.html).

+`feedparser` doesn't work anymore because of [SSL certification issue](https://stackoverflow.com/questions/28282797/feedparser-parse-ssl-certificate-verify-failed).

+Must use `{% csrf_token %}` for [CSRF errors](https://docs.djangoproject.com/en/3.0/intro/tutorial04/).

+Use `reverse` not to hardcode urls in templates.
+Maybe not so important since the app is still small.
+Make issue in Github.

+Proper url management is key.

+Use [repath](https://docs.djangoproject.com/en/3.0/topics/http/urls/) to make distinction between `<article_path>` and save.

+Issue: reusable functions between views.
+E.g. clean article_path involved removing `de standaard blabla`.

+Working with forms can be made easier by using the [Form](https://docs.djangoproject.com/en/3.0/topics/forms/#the-view) class.

+Hack: hidden `input` element prefilled with description data.
+Probably not the proper way to pass data between contexts and views.

+Multiple forms so at least one form is empty results in [multivalue dict key errors](https://stackoverflow.com/questions/5895588/django-multivaluedictkeyerror-error-how-do-i-deal-with-it).

+### sending mails

+Sending mails itself is [well documented and easy](https://docs.djangoproject.com/en/3.0/topics/email/).

+To send mails you have to provide your password.
+Checking this password in to GitHub is naturally not a good idea since it's there for everyone to see.
+You can set up [environment variables](https://stackoverflow.com/questions/55640495/django-send-mail-security-password) which are injected at runtime.
+Environment variables in Python are set [this way](https://djangostars.com/blog/configuring-django-settings-best-practices/).

+### css

+button as hyperlink is [hard](https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html).
+Played around with `input` from form.
+Settled for a button in the end.

 ## Cypress

 Now we've got the mimimum of an app set up, it's time to set up the testing.
 I chose to have the tests in the same repository as the web app.
 Figured I can always split it off in a separate repo later on if the need might arise.
 Also opens possibility of [watching app file changes](https://github.com/bahmutov/cypress-watch-and-reload).